DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 ## Overview

-This project enables running YOLO series, monocular depth estimation, and drivable area estimation on Android devices.
+This project enables running YOLO series, monocular depth estimation on Android devices.
 It is optimized for peak performance using models converted from HuggingFace, ModelScope, and GitHub.

 ## Key Features